 Product Warranty.
 We warrant that our products will be free from material defects in workmanship and materials for warranty periods ranging from 10 years to 25 years, depending on the product and its use.
 If there is a breach of such warranties, we have an obligation either to replace the defective product or refund the purchase price.
 We continue to receive and settle claims for products manufactured at our Nevada facility prior to 2007 that exhibit surface flaking and maintain a warranty reserve to provide for the settlement of these claims.
-The number of claims received has declined each year since peaking in 2009, although the rate of decline has decelerated in recent years.
+The number of claims received has declined each year since peaking in 2009, although the rate of decline has declerated in recent years.
 Additionally, events, such as the 2009 settlement of a class action lawsuit covering the surface defect and 2013 communications made by the Company informing homeowners of potential hazards associated with products exhibiting surface flaking that are not timely replaced, have obscured any observable trends in historical claims activity.

 We monitor surface flaking claims activity each quarter for indications that our estimates require revision.
 Typically, a majority of surface flaking claims received in a fiscal year are received during the summer outdoor season, which spans the second and third fiscal quarters.
 It has been our practice to utilize actuarial techniques during the third quarter, after a significant portion of all claims has been received for the fiscal year and variances to annual claims expectations are more meaningful.
 Our actuarial analysis is based on currently known facts and a number of assumptions.
 Projecting future events such as the number of claims to be received, the number of claims that will require payment and the average cost of claims could cause the actual warranty liabilities to be higher or lower than those projected, which could materially affect our financial condition, results of operations or cash flows.
-The number of claims received in the six months ended June 30, 2017 was lower than the claims received in the six months ended June 30, 2016, continuing the historical year-over-year decline in incoming claims, and consistent with our expectations.
-The average settlement cost per claim experienced in the six months ended June 30, 2016, but was higher than expectations for 2017.
+The number of claims received in the six months ended June 30, 2017 was lower than the claims received in the six months ended June 30, 2017 was lower than the claims expectations.
+The average settlement cost per claim experienced in the six months ended June 30, 2017 decreased compared to the average settlement cost per claim experienced in the six months ended June 30, 2016, but was higher than expectations for 2017.
 We believe that our reserve at June 30, 2017 is sufficient to cover future surface flaking obligations.